cstuart1609/Space-Missions-EDA/README.md

 ## Skill Development and Enrichment

-Throughout this project, I will focus on developing several key skills.
-My previous experience includes completing similar projects using RStudio during my university studies, where I conducted critical analyses of the same dataset.
+Throughout this project,  I am focusing on developing essential skills in data analytics and visualisation.
+My prior experience with RStudio during university, where I analysed similar datasets, will serve as a solid foundation as I embark on this project.
 Although I am not directly applying these skills here, I believe my background will enable me to achieve my goals more efficiently.

-For the ETL process, I will utilise Excel and Power Query, leveraging my familiarity with these tools.
-To conduct the exploratory data analysis, I will apply my SQL skill set, which I have developed organically in my professional life by querying customer and sales datasets.
-I have chosen to use SQLite as it differs from the SQL I typically work with via Snowflake, allowing me to build a dataset from scratch.
-This choice will enable me to:
+For the ETL process, I chose to utilize Excel and Power Query due to their user-friendly interface and my familiarity with these tools.
+This will facilitate effective data cleaning and transformation.
+I plan to conduct the EDA using SQL, specifically with SQLite, enabling me to build datasets from scratch, perform complex joins, and recover additional details effectively.

-* Create tables from scratch.
-* Perform joins to recover additional company and sector details based on various flights.

-The primary skill I am keen to develop in this project is the ability to produce powerful and concise visualisations using Power BI.
-While I have not previously used this package, I have experience with various DAX functions in Power Pivot within Excel.
-My work experience includes creating dashboards using Salesforce, and I have also utilised ggplot2 via RStudio during my university projects.
-I am hopeful that this familiarity will make the transition to Power BI intuitive.
+I am particularly eager to enhance my visualisation skills using Power BI.
+While I have previously used Excel and ggplot2 in RStudio, I believe that Power BI's capabilities will allow me to create more sophisticated and interactive visualizations.
+I anticipate that my existing knowledge will make the transition to Power BI more intuitive.

 ## Data Dictionary

 Find an explanation of each column within the tables of the dataset (where columns appear more than once, they are not repeated)

 * __space_missions__:
-    - _company_: Short name code of launching agency
+    - _company_: Short name code of launching agency (e.g., NASA, SpaceX)
-    - _location_: Full launch location commonly composed of launch pad, launch complex, region and country
+    - _location_: omprehensive launch location, detailing the launch pad, launch complex, region, and country
     - _year_: Year of launch
     - _LaunchTime_: 24hr formatted time of launch
-    - _Rocket_: Name of rocket used in launch
+    - _Rocket_: The name of the rocket employed for the launch (e.g., Falcon 9, Atlas V)
-    - _mission_status_: Numeric value representing mission status as 0: Failure and 1: Success
+    - _mission_status_: Numeric representation of the mission outcome (0 for Failure, 1 for Success)
     - _rocket_status_: Text string indicating whether the rocket used in the launch is still in active use or has been retired
-    - _price_: Cost of the launch (redundant field)
+    - _price_: price: The cost associated with the launch (this field is deemed redundant for the analysis)
-    - _mission_: Full name of the mission, used as primary key
+    - _mission_: The full name of the mission, initially serving as the primary key for identifying each unique launch

 * __space_agencies__:
-    - _full_name_summary_: Full name of launching agency to explain and identify more information around the agency itself
+    - _full_name_summary_: The full official name of the launching agency (e.g., National Aeronautics and Space Administration)
-    - _country_: The country which operates the agency or company - when multiple countries are behind an agency, such as European Space Agency, this will be filled as 'Joint'
+    - _country_: The country where the agency or company operates (e.g., 'Joint' for agencies operating across multiple countries)
-    - _sector_: This column indicates whether the agency is privately or publically operated.
+    - _sector_: Classification of the agency as either publicly or privately operated

 * __space_locations__:
     - _launch_geo_: This field indicates which geographic region the mission occured - the default is the Country of launch, although some launches took place in neutral zones such as Oceans/Seas